Automatic Reminiscence Therapy for Dementia: Usability study

-\section{Feedback from patients}
+\subsection{Feedback from patients}

-We designed a usability study where users with and without mild cognitive impairment interacted with the system with the help of a doctor and one of the authors.
+We designed a usability study where users (males and females older than 60 years old) interacted with the system, with the help of a doctor and one of the authors.
 The purpose was to study the acceptability and feasibility of the system with patients of mild cognitive impairment.
-The users were all older than 60 years old.
+We could not do the experiment with more patients as no more patients volunteered for the experiment.
 The sessions lasted 30 minutes and were carried out by using a laptop computer connected to Telegram.
-As Elisabot's language is English we translated the questions to the users and the answers to Elisabot.

-Figure \ref{fig:session} is a sample of the session we did with mild cognitive impairment patients from \textit{anonymized institution and location}.
-The picture provided by the patient (Figure \ref{fig:patient_pic} is blurred for user's privacy rights.
-In this experiment all the generated questions were right according to the image content, but the feedback was wrong for some of the answers.
-We can see that it was the last picture of the session as when Elisabot asks if the user wants to continue or leave, and he decides to continue, Elisabot finishes the session as there are no more pictures remaining to talk about.

 At the end of the session, we administrated a survey to ask participants the following questions about their assessment of Elisabot:

 \begin{itemize} \item Did you like it? \item Did you find it engaging? \item How difficult have you found it? \end{itemize}

 Responses were given on a five-point scale ranging from \textit{strongly disagree} (1) to \textit{strongly agree} (5) and \textit{very easy} (1) to \textit{very difficult} (5).
 The results were 4.6 for amusing and engaging and 2.6 for difficulty.
 Healthy users found it very easy to use (1/5) and even a bit silly, because of some of the generated questions and comments.
 Nevertheless, users with mild cognitive impairment found it engaging (5/5) and challenging (4/5), because of the effort they had to make to remember the answers for some of the generated questions.
 All the users had in common that they enjoyed doing the therapy with Elisabot.